vmware-archive/wavefront-opentracing-bundle-java/README.md

  SDK](https://github.com/wavefrontHQ/wavefront-opentracing-sdk-java) and a `TracerFactory` implementation.

-It can be configured via a `tracer.properties` configuration file:
+Tracer parameters can be configured via a `tracer.properties` configuration file:

 ```properties
 # Required application tags